fish-shell/fish-shell/doc_src/cmds/argparse.rst

 - Optionally a ``&``, indicating that the option and any attached values are not to be saved in ``$argv`` or ``$argv_opts``.
 This does not affect the the ``_flag_`` variables.

+- Nothing if the flag is a boolean that takes no argument, or

-- Optionally a ``!`` followed by fish script to validate the value.
+    - ``!`` followed by fish script to validate the value.
 Typically this will be a function to run.
 If the exit status is zero the value for the flag is valid.
 If non-zero the value is invalid.
 Any error messages should be written to stdout (not stderr).
 See the section on :ref:`Flag Value Validation <flag-value-validation>` for more information.

 See the :doc:`fish_opt <fish_opt>` command for a friendlier but more verbose way to create option specifications.